|

 B-17 engines serviced at Townsville and spent

 a year in Australia.
+When he

-returned to the States, he was sent to Pyote
+returned to the States, he was sent to Pyote Airfield

-(Rattlesnake) Airfield in west Texas, and receivved
+(Rattlesnake) in Texas, and received

 a field commission.
 He stayed in the USAF, and